cicada-lang/cicada-solo/notes/inductive-datatype.md

   case_vecnil: motive(0, vecnil),
   // NOTE [problem indices in case argument]
   //   Should we make the indices implicit?
+  //   - I think we should make indices implicit,
+  //     because we tried this version of `our_vector_ind` in the little book,
+  //     and it works. it simplified the proofs.
   case_vec: (
     head: E,
     implicit { prev: Nat },